-When I was a kid, my family spent our summer vacation in Eastham on the outer Cape, where my dad and I regularly fished the gentle estuaries inside Nauset’s barrier beach.
-We’d hop into a tiny, borrowed Boston Whaler, then motor up to the top of Town Cove to buy boxes of seaweed-packed sand worms, the best-suited bait for luring hungry flounder and fluke from the sea floor.
-We’d drop our baited lines, bounce the weighted hooks across the sandy bottom and wait, every tiny nibble a sign that the fish were down there—just be patient, and they will come.
+When I was a kid, my family spent our summer vacations in Eastham on the outer Cape, where my dad and I regularly fished the gentle estuaries inside Nauset’s barrier beach.
+We’d hop into a tiny, borrowed Boston Whaler, then motor up to the top of Town Cove in Orleans to buy boxes of seaweed-packed sand worms, the best-suited bait for luring hungry flounder and fluke from the sea floor.
+We’d drop our baited lines, bounce the weighted hooks across the sandy bottom and wait, every tiny nibble a sign that the fish were down there—if we were patient, they would come.

 My dad did most of the work.
-He’d bait my rod (when you’re nine, sand worms are gross, and they bite!), and if I had a fish on my line, he’d hold it steady and take it off the hook, chasing after it if it flopped frantically around the bottom of the boat.
-Some days we didn’t catch anything at all, but we were often successful enough to feed our extended vacationing family on 4 or 5 nice, fat flounder.
+He’d bait my rod (when you’re nine, sand worms are gross, and they bite!), and if I had a fish on my line, he’d take it off the hook, chasing after it if it flopped frantically around the bottom of the boat.
+Some days we didn’t catch anything at all, but we were often successful enough to feed our extended vacationing family on four or five nice, fat flounder.

 Once we were home, my dad would stand over the sink and clean our catch, rinsing blood and guts away and trimming fins and gills, a business he learned from his mother when he was a kid camping in Northern California, fishing for river trout.
 Even now, when I'm breaking down a large fish or gutting a small one, that sweet, mineral scent of fish blood and innards takes me back to those afternoons watching Dad and his skilled knife work, and I feel a strange kindred link to my late grandmother, through a lesson on fish gutting, passed down from mother to son to daughter.

-If we’d caught a large fluke, he’d cut the filets from the frames, then season, flour, and fry them in butter.
-But some of the smaller flounder—never more than 1 pound each—could be left whole, dotted with cold butter and roasted in a hot oven, dressed only with a shower of lemon at the table.
+If we’d caught a large fluke, he’d cut the filets from the frames, then season, flour and fry them in butter.
+But some of the smaller flounder—never more than one pound each—could be left whole, dotted with cold butter and roasted in a hot oven, dressed only with a shower of lemon at the table.
 Simplicity was key with fish this fresh.

-I still spend my summers on the Cape, but now I explore a different marine landscape: the bays and salt ponds of Vineyard Sound.
+I still spend my summers on the Cape, but now I explore a different marine landscape: the bays and salt ponds of Nantucket Sound.
 My family likes to fish together most weekends, beginning in late May, grabbing rods after supper when the moon is bright, casting into a ripping channel from the beach or the end of the jetty.
-When the massive (and often elusive, to us) striped bass is running, it’s our prime target, but with a 28-inch allowable minimum we rarely catch any big enough to keep on our nighttime forays.
+When the massive striped bass is running it’s our prime target, but with a 28-inch allowable minimum we rarely catch any fish big enough to keep on our nighttime forays.

 But then I took a look at our local supermarket fish counters.

 At store after store, in a state that is home to America’s #1 fishing port (it’s New Bedford, incidentally), I was hard-pressed to find any local fish at all, let alone whole ones.
 The rare whole fish stocked by most local grocers is branzino— farm-raised and imported from Greece—or a snapper of some kind, generally from Florida.
-I found cases filled with filets of fatty, farm-raised salmon, pure-white Alaskan halibut, meaty pink swordfish steaks, and glistening red tuna.
-Recognizable, unchallenging, and easy to prepare.
-Aside from the typical and omnipresent slabs of Icelandic cod, Gloucester haddock, and off-grey Atlantic bluefish, they’re not local and rarely sustainable, not to mention already cut apart, with heads, tails, and frames discarded (imagine the waste!).
-How could I espouse whole fish cookery if the only people who could get their hands on an actual whole fish are either fishermen themselves, lucky enough to live near a real, honest-to-goodness fishmonger, or members of a Community Supported Fishery program?
+I found cases filled with filets of fatty, farm-raised salmon, pure-white Alaskan halibut, meaty pink swordfish steaks and glistening red tuna.
+Recognizable, unchallenging and easy to prepare.
+Aside from the typical and omnipresent slabs of Icelandic cod, Gloucester haddock and off-grey Atlantic bluefish, they’re not local and rarely sustainable, not to mention already cut apart, with heads, tails and frames discarded (imagine that waste!).
+How could I espouse whole fish cookery if the only people who could get their hands on an actual whole fish are either fishermen themselves, lucky enough to live near a real, honest-to-goodness fishmonger or members of a Community Supported Fishery program?

 While local whole fish was almost impossible to find at a grocery store, I did track it down at smaller, independent fish markets, and that’s what you’ll need to do, too.
 Reds’ Best in the Boston Public Market works directly with fishermen to bring in plentiful whole fish, and I’m told that after a few months of education, the public is beginning to buy more whole fish there.
-Along with skate wings, monkfish, dogfish, ocean perch and scup, they’re even selling cod heads at a steady clip!
-They’re a fantastic resource for once-ignored “trash fish,” often supplying these lesser-known species to other nearby markets, like New Deal Seafood in Cambridge.
-Captain Marden’s in Wellesley will bring in cleaned, scaled, local whole fish for you with 1-2 days’ notice, as will Wulf’s Fish Market in Brookline.
+Along with skate wings, monkfish, dogfish, ocean perch and scup, they’re even selling cod heads at a steady clip.
+Their staff is a fantastic resource for once-ignored “trash fish,” often supplying these lesser-known species to other nearby markets, like New Deal Seafood in Cambridge.
+Captain Marden’s in Wellesley will bring in cleaned, scaled, local whole fish for you with one to two days’ notice, as will Wulf’s Fish Market in Brookline.
 The Whole Foods at Fresh Pond carries the largest selection of local whole fish I found in a supermarket in the greater Boston area, with an equally impressive array of whole fish from afar, like Spanish mackerel and Portuguese sardines.
-And the Cape Ann Fresh Catch community supported fishery program has a whole fish option, offering 4-6 pounds per week, and is priced very reasonably at $23 (at press time).
+And the Cape Ann Fresh Catch community supported fishery program has a whole fish option, offering four to six pounds per week, and is priced very reasonably at $23 (at press time).

 If you cannot find local whole fish in your area, ask for it.
-Use Red’s Best’s handy chart and find something right for the season.
 Fishmongers will listen to their customers, and, if enough people ask, perhaps they’ll carry it regularly.
-If Florida snapper or imported whole branzino is all you can find, though, you should still give these recipes a try to see for yourself how simple, delicious, and forgiving cooking a whole fish can be.
+If Florida snapper or imported whole branzino is all you can find, though, you should still give these recipes a try to see for yourself how simple, delicious and forgiving cooking a whole fish can be.
 Just mind the bones! …and then use them for your stock.

 For more recipes for local fish, and information on sustainable fisheries, refer to Heather Atwood’s In Cod We Trust: From Sea to Shore, The Celebrated Cuisine of Coastal Massachusetts, Susan Pollack's The Gloucester Fishermen’s Wives Cookbook, and Barton Seaver’s For Cod and Country: Simple, Delicious, Sustainable Cooking.